 Also in Catholic theology we find the term obsession, which means not possessed but significantly disturbed by an evil spirit, spiritual power or influence.
 Most religions and individuals probably interpret the idea of spiritual attack through their own cultural filters, arriving at beliefs that are just as man-made as actual.
 And some people go to great lengths to convince us that we’d do well to purchase certain beads or charms to ward off evil.

-But the overall idea of spiritual attack remains important, especially when viewed scientifically instead of dogmatically.
-It’s important because it presents an alternative to the reductive notion, forwarded by the likes of Richard Dawkins (The Selfish Gene, 1976; The God Delusion, 2006), that living beings are nothing more than a bag of electrically charged chemicals.
+However, the overall idea of spiritual attack remains important, especially when viewed thoughtfully instead of dogmatically.
+Spiritual attack presents an alternative to the reductive belief, forwarded by the likes of Richard Dawkins,² that living beings are nothing more than an assemblage of electrically charged chemicals.

-By way of analogy, just because ancient astronomers got a lot of things wrong while viewing the night skies, those errors didn’t dissuade others from developing better observational techniques and making progress in categorizing and explaining various astronomical phenomena.
-And so it is, one could say, with observing and understanding the spiritual realm.
-For those able to feel, “discern” (a popular Christian buzzword) or perhaps see its reality, there’s likely much room left for improvement in terms of reducing the personal interpretive biases that can arise from prefabricated religious beliefs, worldviews, etc.
+By way of analogy, ancient and medieval astronomers made mistakes while viewing the night skies, but those errors didn’t dissuade others from improving observational techniques, leading to better categorizations and explanations of astronomical phenomena.
+And so it is, one could argue, with observing and understanding the spiritual realm.
+Some claim to sense, discern or perhaps see its reality.
+However, we still have a long way to go in decreasing the interpretive biases and influences that can arise from preexisting religious beliefs and worldviews.³

 ¹ (a) In some cultures a professional shaman is enlisted or even paid to overcome evil for another person believed to be under its spell.
 Mircea Eliade notes that sometimes if the shaman can’t make a living out this, they choose another profession.
 See http://www.amazon.com/Shamanism-Archaic-Techniques-Ecstasy-Bollingen/dp/0691119422